New Narrative: Publications

 Presses that publish New Narrative writing include Hard Press, Serpent's Tail, Black Star Series, and Semiotext(e).
-New Narrative work is also included on Robert Glück's online magazine, Narrativity, and in the published companion Biting the Error: Writers Explore Narrative, edited by Glück, Gail Scott, Mary Burger and Camille Roy.
+New Narrative work is also included on Robert Glück's online magazine, Narrativity, and in the published companion Biting the Error: Writers Explore Narrative, edited by Robert Glück, Gail Scott, Mary Burger and Camille Roy.
 In 2017, Nighboat Books published Writers Who Love Too Much: New Narrative Writing 1977-1997, an anthology edited by Bellamy and Killian.
+Robert Glück's novel "About Ed'" a portrait of artist Ed Aulerich-Sugai, was published in 2023.